abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 The garbage collector remove all user's pods not connected since more than expirein time in seconds.
 To call the garbage collector endpoint run a http request to `/API/manager/garbagecollector`.
 It takes the parameters `expirein` and `force`.

-- `expirein` is a value in seconds
+- `expirein` is a value in seconds.
+This parameter is required.
-- `force` is a boolean value `true`, `false`
+- `force` is a boolean value `true`, `false`.
+This parameter is optional.
+The default value is `False`.
+If `Force` is `True` the garbage collector doesn't check if the user if connected to his pod or not.
-- `nodename` is the name of the noide where the pod should be deleted.
-The deafault value is `None`, it means that the garbage collector runs on all nodes of the cluster without restriction.
+- `nodename` is the name of the node where the pod should be deleted.
+This parameter is optional.
+The default value is `None`, it means that the garbage collector runs on all nodes of the cluster without any restriction.
+The `nodename` parameter is usefull if you need to remove user`s pods on a node for a maintenance plan or a `drain kubectl` command.

 This endpoint return a JSON list of all delete pods.